SlimJallouli/b_u585_iota02_iot_reference/readme_aws_shadow.md

 1. **Provision your device** with AWS IoT Core and ensure it is connected.
 2. **Open the AWS IoT Console** and navigate to your Thing.
 3. Go to the **Device Shadow** section.
-4. You can view the current reported state and set a desired state.
+4. View the current reported state and set a desired state.
 5. When you update the desired state, the device will receive a delta update, apply the change, and update the reported state.

 ---

 ## Why Use Device Shadow?

-- **Synchronize device state** between the cloud and device, even when the device is offline.
+- **Synchronize device state** between the cloud and the device, even when the device is offline.
 - **Remotely control devices** by setting desired states from the cloud.
 - **Monitor device status** and receive real-time updates.